Does your teen want to learn how to make and keep friends? Then the PEERS program is for you!

 PEERS (Program for the Education and Enrichment of Relational Skills) is a 14-week evidence-based social skill intervention program split into two blocks.
 During each group session, teens are taught the social skills required for making friends and given a chance to practice these skills.

-During PEERS, parents are taught how to assist their kids in making and keeping friends by providing feedback through coaching during the practice tasks throughout the week.
+During PEERS, parents/carers are taught how to assist their kids in making and keeping friends by providing feedback through coaching during the practice tasks throughout the week.

 The topics teens will learn about include: